Emergency-Response-Demo/erdemo.io/rht_marketplace.md

 1. Dev team lead at customer is getting an error during install of CrunchyData PostgreSQL
 2. Java developer at customer wants to introduce a new WIH to the process-service of ER-Demo but is having a problem
-3. Ops team member at customer received an alert that JDG pods are failing
+3. Java developer at customer received an alert that JDG pods are failing
+   1. Pod / Container resource settings via Operator ?
+   2. Adjustment of readiness and lifecycle probe timeouts via Operator ?
+   3.

+4. Ops team member at customer received an alert that a node.js related CVE

 # 6. Appendix